 Before I started blogging, I was a fashion photographer for almost 3 years.
 I did a few editorials and had a shoot for a brand to do billboard and other marketing collaterals.
-So when it comes to my photographs I make sure my blog post have a good quality images because for me good images attracts more visits as this is one factor that will make your readers read your content.
+So when it comes to my photographs I make sure my blog post has a good quality image because for me good images attract more visits as this is one factor that will make your readers read your content.

 Bounce rate is the percentage of visitors who enter the site and then leave (“bounce”) rather than continuing to view other pages within the same site.